SDRWaveRunner/specmon/readme.md

 ````
 for i in `ls log/specmon2-200110*csv`; do ./testspec $i >> log/200110.log ; done
 ````
-And now plot the graph:
+And now plot the graphs:
 `./mkgraph 200110.log`
+This results in 3 graphs:

++ 200110.log-opening.png with the number of openings
++ 200110.log-percent.png with the percentage of time "open" or "used"
++ 200110.log-avgopen.png with the average time "open"

-View the graph in your viewer.
+View the graphs in your viewer.
 After the first week you can see patterns of usage over the week.
 After several weeks you start seeing patterns per day.
 First combine a week of data:
 `cat day1.log day2.log day3.log day4.log day5.log day6.log day7.log >> week.log`
 and plot a 3D graph for the week:
 `./weekgraph week.log`
+This creates a 3D plot over the entire week.

 ---
 ## Some suggestions for use
-### Frequency suggenstions
+### Frequency suggestions
 **EU 70cm analog repeaters:**

 - Downlink: 430.000 - 430.400 MHz